Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 There will also be many missing features absent that would otherwise be best practice for production (Service-to-Service TLS, Persistent Storage, Secret Management/Rotation, CI/CD, etc); I do plan to update this demo in the future with said additions but for now the focus is again on the Grafana Stack.

-This project is planned to be completed in ~5 days (2 planning, 3 for implementation), this is meant to challenge myself to prove what Im capable of from (relative) scratch under limited time.
+This project was planned to be completed in ~5 days (Jul 10) 2 planning, 3 for implementation, this is meant to challenge myself to prove what Im capable of from (relative) scratch under limited time.
+> **EDIT:** Ive given myself an extension on the project by 2 days for a total of ~7, quality over speed, also I got my wisdom teeth removed :^}

 ## 🧠 Key Goals